System Macros

 add_macros

-Appends macros to the local macro table, preserving any symbols in the symbol table.
+Appends macros to the default module's macro table, preserving any symbols in its symbol table.

 (macro add_macros (macros*)